Franklin Graham Suspended by Facebook, Blocked for His Biblical 'Hate Speech'

 The suspension raises serious questions as critics ask, if Facebook is willing to block one of the most prominent Christian leaders in the world, then what's next?

-The stunning announcement also reinforces ongoing reports of censorship against Christian beliefs by other social media giants and the tech companies that control so much of our world today – companies like Google, Twitter and Apple.
+The stunning announcement also reinforces ongoing reports of censorship against Christian beliefs by other social media giants and the tech companies that control so much of the communication and interaction in our world today – companies like Google, Twitter and Apple.

-A Facebook spokesperson has since admitted to the Charlotte Observer that Graham was indeed punished for his post.
+A Facebook spokesperson admitted to The Charlotte Observer that Graham was indeed punished for his post.
 And while the spokesperson is now apologizing for censoring Graham, it's clear that some of Facebook's team of 15,000 speech police can censor conservative Christians at will.

-Graham says it's just wrong that his biblical comments would be considered "hate speech."
+Graham says it's just wrong that his biblical comments would be ever considered "hate speech."

 "Facebook said the post went against their 'community standards on hate speech.'
 Facebook is trying to define truth.
 There was a character in a movie a few years back who said, 'The truth is what I say it is!'
 That's what Facebook is trying to do.
 They're making the rules and changing the rules," Graham said.